 This magic private-sector investment The Sun trumpets poses a question – why would companies ‘invest’ in the NHS?
 Either they would simply be providing services still paid for through tax (while reaping a handsome profit at our expense) or through direct funding at the point of use – completely undermining the NHS’ core value of being free for everyone.

 Instead of lining the pockets of Circle, Serco or Richard Branson’s Virgin Healthcare, coping with an ageing population, obesity and GP waits could be dealt with by doing the unthinkable – raising tax.
 It should be done progressively, but if there is a ‘crisis’ in health it should be done.

 The Lib Dems have, to their credit, been brave enough to suggest this yesterday following Labour’s lead.
-The public support the idea – now it’s up to parties ostensibly against privatisation to get it firmly on the agenda.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The public support the idea – now it’s up to parties ostensibly against privatisation to get it firmly on the agenda.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.